 Victoria Falls in Zimbabwe

 For an aerial perspective, you can do a helicopter flip which will get you some spectacular photos, or for a more adventurous flight, hop on the back of a microlight – a tiny light aircraft – to fly like a bird above the mist and spray.

 - However, the tremendous amount of mist and spray obscures the view of the falls, so if visibility is what you’re after, then visit between June and September when the river is lower – though not at its lowest – and your view of the cascading falls is clear.
-If you visit during February and May you will get soaking wet – be sure to wear a plastic poncho or raincoat and protect your camera with a waterproof bag.
-The paths can be extremely slippery so it’s essential to wear a good pair of walking shoes or hiking sandals.
+If you visit during February and May, you’ll get soaking wet – be sure to wear a plastic poncho or raincoat and protect your camera with a waterproof bag.
+The paths can be extremely slippery, so wearing a good pair of walking shoes or hiking sandals is essential.

 - As the falls span Zimbabwe and Zambia, there are benefits to seeing them from both sides of the border.
-Zimbabwe has the wider views of the falls, with most of the viewing points, but on the Zambian side – a short walk across a bridge – the viewing path takes you closer to the falls.
-When the river runs low (from October to December), you can also swim in the Devil’s Pool, a natural rockpool right on the edge of the falls.
+Zimbabwe has wider views of the falls, with most of the viewing points, but on the Zambian side – a short walk across a bridge – the viewing path takes you closer to the falls.
+When the river runs low (from October to December), you can swim in Devil’s Pool, a natural rock pool right on Zambia’s edge of the falls.

 - If you’d like to visit the Zambian side, you’ll need to get a KAZA visa when you enter Zimbabwe, which costs $50 for 30 days of travel and allows you to enter both Zimbabwe and Zambia.